 - a.
-This Lease is for one (1) five-year term commencing on July 1, 2016 and may be extended for one (1) additional five-year term at the sole option of the Lessor.
+This Lease is for one (1) five-year term commencing on July 1, 2021 and may be extended for one (1) additional five-year term at the sole option of the Lessor, in writing, signed by the City Administrator.
 Any request to extend this Lease by the Lessee must be submitted in writing by Lessee not less than 60 days prior to the end of the current Lease period and must be approved by the Lessor. - b.
 At the termination of this Lease, Lessee shall surrender the Premises to Lessor in as good condition and repair as reasonable and proper use thereof will permit. - 3.
 TERMINATION.
 This Lease will automatically terminate at the end of the five-year term unless renewed for an additional five-year term.
-Any early termination request shall be in writing and presented to the non-requesting party not less than 30 days prior to the termination. - 4.
-HOLDING OVER.
+Any early termination request shall be in writing and presented to the non-requesting party not less than 30 days prior to the termination.
+Any renewal of this Lease for the second five-year term, must be in writing, signed by the City Administrator.

+- 4. HOLDING OVER.
 Lessee agrees not to holdover after the termination of the lease term or any extension thereof.
-Should Lessee holdover, Lessee shall pay as and for month to month expenses amount double the amount stated in Section 5 below.
+Should Lessee holdover, Lessee shall pay as and for month to month expenses amount double the amount stated in Section 5 below. - RENT.

-5. RENT.
 Lessee agrees to pay the Lessor as rental for the MLK Neighborhood Center in the amount of One dollar (\$1.00) annually, first due and payable upon the occupancy of the facility.